huayuheh/testing-pi/midterm/README.md

   }
 });
 ```
-This piece of code improves the motion.js to use motion sensor controlling camera taking a picture at the detection moment.
-The image is named by the current time.
+This piece of code improves the motion.js to use the motion sensor controlling camera to take a picture at the moment of detection.
+The image is saved based on the current time.

 #### Buzzer with sensor
 ``` javascript